MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

       - limited experince for the testing team
       - few people to execute the tests and a short amount of time
       - no experince with e-commerce pages
-      - working with a third party site for the payments
+      - working with a third party site for the payments because the payment site cannot be tested, it might have bugs and it might fail thus impacting our end-to-end functionality of the web site
       - having just one Browser to test on to
       - the requirements are not very detailed and clear
       - limited acces to testing resources